Table of Contents

 In regards to tuition, state higher education institutions don’t charge students a tuition fee for a Bachelors’s or Master’s degree.
 However, there are some Master’s and online course programs that do cost money, sometimes around 10,000 euros per semester.

-Several students have considered the US as the best country for education for decades.
+Several students have considered the US as one of the best countries to study abroad for decades.
 With over 4000 universities scattered across the country, the US has attracted students from a vast variety of cultures and nationalities.

 - Harvard University